-For the past three days, I attended my first ever writing conference!
+For the past three days, I attended my first ever writing summit!
 I attended online due to COVID-19 restrictions.
-Story Embers held their annual conference, and this year had twelve speakers to discuss outlining, scene craft, and plots.
+Story Embers held their annual summit, and this year had twelve speakers to discuss outlining, scene craft, and plots.

 The Story Embers Engaging Plots Summit began on April 22, 2021 with the fantastic Nadine Brandes who spoke on the power of imagination.
 It was incredible to meet her live and be able to engage more in the online chat.

 Following her was Brett Harris talking about the importance of a high concept premise.
 Receiving feedback on a concept saves hundreds of hours editing, by making sure the core and basis of a story is strong before writing it.

 Steven James spoke of the art of the twist, and the mechanics of unexpected, inevitable twists that impact readers.
 “A twist gives readers what they didn’t know they wanted.”
 This was definitely one of my favorite sessions of the summit!

 Balancing multiple plotlines is hard.
 That’s why Kristy Cambron helped explain how to keep them separate and untangled, while keeping the plot exciting and each chapter leading into the next.

 To start off the second day of the summit, Josiah DeGraaf, one of the many incredible writers behind Story Embers, spoke next on what the Bible teaches us about writing good plots.
 He walked through all the major plot points and emotions connected to them.